kuzanatoliy/questions/PRINCIPLES_AND_PATTERNS/DESIGN_PATTERNS/STRUCTURAL_PATTERNS/DECORATOR.md

 <details>
   <summary>What are pros of a Decorator pattern?</summary>

-- It is possitble to extend an object’s behavior without making a new subclass;
+- It is possible to extend an object’s behavior without making a new subclass;
-- It is possitble to add or remove responsibilities from an object at runtime;
+- It is possible to add or remove responsibilities from an object at runtime;
-- It is possitble to combine several behaviors by wrapping an object into multiple decorators;
+- It is possible to combine several behaviors by wrapping an object into multiple decorators;
-- It is possitble to divide a monolithic class that implements many possible variants of behavior into several smaller classes (Single Responsibility Principle).
+- It is possible to divide a monolithic class that implements many possible variants of behavior into several smaller classes (Single Responsibility Principle).

 </details>